kevenson/GHP-Testing/walkthrough.md

 1. Login to [GitHub](https://github.com)
 2. Search for "GHP-Tutorial", the name of this repository, or follow [this direct link](https://github.com/kevenson/GHP-Tutorial).
 3. Open the repository page, and click the "Fork" button on the upper right of the screen.
 This should create a copy of this repo in your own GitHub account.
 4. Once the copy is complete, you can click the "Settings" tab to change the name of your new repo if you choose.
-We'll come back to this tab later on to set up GitHub Pages.
+Note that you can also use this tab to set up GitHub Pages for your project if you choose.

 #### You now have your own copy of this repository.